pyta-uoft/website/index.md

 ### W0105 Pointless string statement {#W0105}

 This error occurs when string statement has no effect.
-This may not be what was intended, so please check your code carefully.
+This may not be what was intended.
 This error is a special case of the error W0104.

 ```python